minhDtran/CleaningData/CodeBook.md

 2. Step two is to extract only the measurements on the mean and standard deviation for each measurement of my data
     frame.
 My R code is as following: toMatch <- c(".*mean\\(\\).*-X$", ".*std\\(\\).*-X$",".*mean\\(\\).*-Y$",".*std\\(\\).*-Y$",".*mean\\(\\).*-Z$",".*std\\(\\).*-Z$")
   .I then removed "()" and "-" from my data frame.
-My Code is as follow: selectbig_colnames = gsub ("-","",selectbig_colnames) selectbig_colnames = gsub ("\\(\\)","",selectbig_colnames)
+My Code is as following: selectbig_colnames = gsub ("-","",selectbig_colnames) selectbig_colnames = gsub ("\\(\\)","",selectbig_colnames)